jrgochan/jrgochan.github.io/content/things/travel/2023/ess_dmsc/days/four.md

   - EasyBragg
   - EasyQENS
   - EasyCore documentation needs some love.
 - easyScience wants to make use of dask.
 - easyScience does not use dask. it is capable.
 - scipp and dask are exclusive.
 - scipp would need to make use of dask to integrate with easyScience
 - It is a four person team
 - easyDiffraction uses easyCrystalography

+### Thoughts
+- Would it be possible to record these presentations and post them online?